finitearth/promptolution/README.md

 # Promptolution

-Project for seminar "AutoML in the age of large pre-trained language models" at LMU Munich.
+Project for seminar "AutoML in the age of large pre-trained language models" at LMU Munich , developed by [Timo Heiß](https://www.linkedin.com/in/timo-heiss/), [Moritz Schlager](https://www.linkedin.com/in/moritz-schlager/) and [Tom Zehle](https://www.linkedin.com/in/tom-zehle/).

 ## Set Up